 Best Vocabulary Builder Apps

-Reading can’t be substituted so that’s out of the way.
 Out of all the apps that I suggested, 7 Little Words and Red Herring are great apps if you’re not on the serious side.
-While Free Rice UN lets you learn by contributing to a social cause, the Mnemonic dictionary provides tricks to learn and recall new words.
-But if you consider yourself a disciplined student and want to follow a test pattern, GRE Vocabulary Builder and WordUp are apps with features like tracking progress, content updates and a gradual learning curve, which helps you stick to it for longer.
-I haven’t left out Orphic, but it doesn’t have a lot of common conversational words, so if you’re an artist or a poet, Orphic might push your creative side ahead.
+But if you consider yourself a disciplined student and want to follow a test pattern, GRE Vocabulary Builder and WordUp are the ideal apps with features like tracking progress, content updates, and a gradual learning curve, which helps you stick to it for longer.